 - 2-3 cups mozzarella cheese, shredded

-- 1 pkg oven ready lasagna noodles
+- 1 (9 oz) pkg oven ready lasagna noodles

-- salt and pepper, to taste
+- kosher salt and fresh ground pepper, to taste

 Instructions